rizkysr90/super-robot/README.md

-This is a repository for internal BFI-FINANCE(FINANCE DIVISION) REST API
+Base template repository to make REST API with Golang and Gin Web Framework